robvclarke/Portfolio-1-HTML-CSS/README.md

 I deployed my project to Github pages by doing the following steps:

-1. I logged into Gitbuh and opened my repository for my Portfolio 1 project.
+1. I logged into Github and opened my repository for my Portfolio 1 project.
 2. I clicked into settings.
 3. Once in settings, I scrolled to the section titled 'Pages'.
 4. For the source, I selected Main Branch.